Ramen, My Way

 We who found it are just men.
 Not gods.
 Not giants.
 Just men.
 The secret of steel has always carried with it a mystery.
 You must learn its riddle, Conan.
 You must learn its discipline.
 For no one – no one in this world can you trust.
 Not men, not women, not beasts.
 This (Gestures at the fork) you can trust!” – Conan’s Father Figurine

-Although it did give me a brief respite from doing the dishes, it created a backlog of garbage given the influx of cardboard, plastic, and styrofoam containers, all taking up space in my bin…Contemplate THAT on the tree of woe!
+Although it did give me a brief respite from doing the dishes, it created a backlog of garbage given the influx of cardboard, plastic, and styrofoam containers, all taking up space in my bin…Contemplate THAT on the Tree of Woe!

 Recovery…